tbadet/teaching/Bioinformatic_tools/Course_6/README.md

 #### 🧠 Digging deeper into the GWAS results

-- You also should find a file `GAPIT.Association.PVE.MLM.YPACETATE.csv` that list the top associated variants.
+- [Here](https://zzlab.net/GAPIT/gapit_help_document.pdf) at page 21 of the GAPIT manual you'll find additional information on the output files.
+You should see for instance a file `GAPIT.Association.PVE.MLM.YPACETATE.csv` that list the top associated variants.
 It contains important output metrics from the applied GWAS model:

+You'll see that GAPIT computed the percentage of total phenotypic variance explained (PVE) by significantly associated markers.

-The table has two R² values:
+In addition, the table has two R² values:
 GAPIT fits a linear mixed model (LMM) for each SNP:
 > y = Xβ + Zu + e